Filtering

 { "search": "quarterly review" }Name filter

-{ "name": { "contains": "bug" } }Description filter
+{ "name": { "regex": "bug" } }Description filter

-{ "description": { "starts_with": "TODO" } }Tag presence
+{ "description": { "regex": "TODO" } }Tag presence

 Section titled “Tag presence”Check whether a thogit has a specific tag applied.
 Accepts tag name or tag ID: